timmeeuwissen/contractdb/README.md

 - v enable the user to click further from this queryable to the detailed page of a related record
 - v automatically determine how to represent a record based on the most prominent features of the related queryable
 - v overrule how to represent records of a queryable by config
+- v Quick links to tables by clicking an icon in the main navigation bar of an overview
 - be able to rename a column title
+- have bulk actions in the overview
+  - delete
+  - set a certain value to a certain state
+- Have a default importer ready for any queryable source
+- Show which importers are applicable to a queryable source
+- group columns in column selecter per window on detailpage

 ## records